TwilioDevEd/browser-calls-node/README.md

     `http://88b37ada.ngrok.io/call/connect`

 ### Try it out
-1. To create a support ticket go to:
+1. To create a support ticket go to the `home` page.
+On this page you could fill some fields and create a tick or you can call to support:

     [http://localhost:3000](http://localhost:3000)

-1. To respond to support tickets (should open two windows or tabs).
+1. To respond to support tickets go to the `dashboard` page (you should open two windows or tabs).
+On this page you could call customers and answers phone calls.

     [http://localhost:3000/dashboard](http://localhost:3000/dashboard)